Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries

 \paragraph{Experimental setup} In our construction, we do not impose any limitation on the nature of $P(\mathbf{x})$ nor the attacker's \textit{a priori} knowledge.
 However, in our experiments, we consider a weak attacker who does not retain any initial knowledge of the target distribution \ie who cannot provide an optimal attack configuration for $\mathbf{X}$ before the attack.
 This last assumption makes a better description of the use-case of automatic guessing approaches currently used in password security studies.

 In the attacks reported in the paper, we always sort the words in the dictionary according to their frequency.
-The password leaks that we use through the paper are listed in Appendix~\ref{app:leaks}.
+Additionally, in the reported results for all the dictionary attacks, we do not count guesses that remain unchanged after the application of a mangling rule ($r(w) = w$).
+This aims to avoid biases in measuring the effectiveness of the adaptive approach presented in Section~\ref{sec:amra}.
+The password leaks that we use through the paper are listed in Table~\ref{tab:password}.